Gabriele Kuby

 Gabriele Kuby (born 1944) is a German writer and sociologist.
-She is a protestant to catholic convert and noted for Traditionalist Catholic ideas and orthodox positions on sexuality and gender, which are stated in works like The Global Sexual Revolution: The Destruction of Freedom in the Name of Freedom.
+She is a convert from Protestantism to Roman Catholicism, and is noted for her Traditionalist Catholic ideas and orthodox positions on sexuality and gender, which are stated in works like The Global Sexual Revolution: The Destruction of Freedom in the Name of Freedom.
 She also became known for criticizing the morality of the Harry Potter series.

 Personal life

 Kuby was born in Konstanz, Germany.
 She is the daughter of Erich Kuby, sister of Clemens Kuby, and niece to Werner Heisenberg and E. F. Schumacher.
 Kuby is mother of three children, holds a degree in sociology earned at Berlin, and completed her master's degree in Konstanz.
 Her daughter, Sophia Kuby, a devout Catholic convert, is anti-abortion activist and lobbyist since her own conversion in the year 2000.

 Positions

 World Congress of Families (WCF)

 The World Congress of Families (WCF) organizes regular conferences.
 It is a United States coalition promoting Christian right values, opposing same-sex marriage, pornography, and abortion.
 The Southern Poverty Law Center included WCF to the list of organizations it considers as anti-LGBT hate groups.
 In 2014, the WCF conference scheduled in Moscow was suspended following the Russo-Ukrainian War.
 A congress happened without official presence of the WCF.
-The chair of one of the organizations involved, Concerned Women for America, said: “We have decided not to go to Russia.
-I do not want to give the impression of granting comfort and assistance to Vladimir Putin.”
+The chair of one of the organizations involved, Concerned Women for America, said: "We have decided not to go to Russia.
+I do not want to give the impression of granting comfort and assistance to Vladimir Putin."
 Kuby nonetheless attended the conference, stating that "Central and Eastern European nations" in particular had "begun to recognize that membership in the European Union has its costs (...) the forced destruction of their own value system".